Age Demands Action on Rights

 oPt: Received substantial media coverage and handed a letter to the UN Coordinator of Gaza to be passed onto Ban Ki-Moon.
 This letter emphasises the need for a convention for older people.

 Jamaica: Campaigners met the Ministry of Foreign Affairs and received impressive media coverage on national television with ADA Leader, Kenneth Hemley being interviewed.

 Bolivia: In Santa Cruz, developing countries participated in the G77 + China Summit.
 Older people asked the Summit to support older people in their call for a convention.
 Campaigners spoke to the media and got some good coverage.

 Next stop, New York

-Our global team of campaigners also lobbied their governments to attend the UN Open-ended Working Group on Ageing (OEWGA) where topics such as a convention will be raised.
+Our global team of campaigners also lobbied their governments to attend the UN Open-ended Working Group on Ageing (OEWGA) where topics such as a convention were raised.

 To have government representatives support a convention at global discussions is fundamental to bring about change for older people.

-The fifth OEWGA meeting will be held from 30 July to 1 August this year and we all have an important role to play!
+The fifth OEWGA meeting was held from 30 July to 1 August 2014 and we all had an important role to play.

 Sign our petition for a convention!

 Over 250,000 people have already signed our petition calling for a UN convention on older people's rights.